frconor-ebook/meditations/_posts/2025-05-07-the-faith-of-abraham.md

 "Your descendants will gain possession of the gates of their enemies" (Gen. 22:17).
 Power.
 Dominion.
 There is nothing that God will refuse him.

-Likewise, as we try to lead lives with faith, God wants to bring fruits that will last for the whole of eternity, things that when we go to enjoy the wedding feast, the eternal wedding feast, we can look back with great joy and pride at all that God has achieved in us and through us, through our life of fidelity, of correspondence, of faith put into practice, so that hopefully He can use our lives as an example to all those who come after us, with a message that it's worth the effort, so that five centuries from now, people can also celebrate our correspondence to grace.
+Likewise, as we try to lead lives with faith, God wants to bring fruits that will last for the whole of eternity, things that when we go to enjoy the eternal wedding feast, we can look back with great joy and pride at all that God has achieved in us and through us, through our life of fidelity, of correspondence, of faith put into practice, so that hopefully He can use our lives as an example to all those who come after us, with a message that it's worth the effort, so that five centuries from now, people can also celebrate our correspondence to grace.

-"All nations on earth will bless themselves by your descendants because you have obeyed my command" (Gen. 22:18).
+"'All nations on earth will bless themselves by your descendants because you have obeyed my command'" (Gen. 22:18).

 God puts great importance on obedience.
 Obedience in big things and obedience in little things.
 Obedience, because we see the hand and the will of God behind those things that are said to us by the people that God has placed around us to guide us.